gaussalgo/MLP_2017_workshop_hadoop/installation_steps.md

     * DIY-oriented
     * Useful with other deployment tools (Chef, Puppet)

+> This workshop follows path B.

-## preinstall
+## Preinstall

 ### Package updates and some handy tools

-Update the nodes and add some missing tools [all nodes]
+1. Update the nodes and add some missing tools [all nodes]

 ```
 yum clean all